justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 ## Benefits (Now)
 - Single point to record GA data: Currently we have GA/GTM logic scattered throught various features, this will allow that logic to be removed and centralise it a single component.
-- Self sufficient: With only supplying a small amount of global data this component will attempt to evaluate, gather and record all the data required for the GA `platformData` model.
-Once registered it will perform the pushing of the GA `platformData` model on the correct event/hook.
+- Self sufficient: With only supplying a small amount of global data this component will attempt to evaluate, gather and record all the data required for the GA `platformData` and `userData` model.
-- Reactive: When the route changes (i.e. the page changes) it will re-evaluate and re-pushes the GA `platformData` model.

 ## Benefits (Soon)
 - _extend the data properties for the GA `platformData` model_
 - _evaluate, gather and produce data for the GA `pageData` model_
-- _evaluate, gather and produce data for the GA `userData` model_
 - _provide the facility to push 'ad-hoc' GA events via a global service_
 - _instead of owning when to push each GA model the consumer will have control over this_
 - _allow extra bespoke/custom properties to be appended to each GA model by the consumer before the model is pushed_